Candice Night: Career

-Since then, she has been awarded gold albums and other awards for the music of Blackmore's Night, and has charted internationally with the group's music.
+Since then, she has been awarded gold albums and other accolades for Blackmore's Night's music, and has charted internationally with the group.
 Their 2008 release, Secret Voyage, entered at on the new-age Billboard Charts and stayed there for four weeks, and then held on in the top 10 for an additional 14 weeks.
 She continues to be involved in music, performing both on CDs and in concert, writing lyrics, singing, and playing medieval instruments: shawm, cornamuse, rauschpfeife, pennywhistle, and chanters.

 In 2006, Night sang on Helloween's "Light the Universe" song from their Keeper of the Seven Keys: The Legacy album, and she also appeared In Helloween's music video for that track.

 She played the part of Oria in the rock opera Story of Aina, with Sass Jordan and Glenn Hughes.
 She sang three songs on Beto Vázquez Infinity's eponymous album with Tarja Turunen from Nightwish and Sabine Edelsbacher from Edenbridge.
 The Blackmore's Night song "Old Mill Inn" was heard in Jim Carrey's 2008 film Yes Man.

 She also appears on interactive video screens throughout the US and Japan in the theme park MagiQuest as both Princess Amora and Princess Candice.
 These parks now have a cooperation throughout the US.
 She was also the Faerie Queen for Faerie Magazine for two years, appearing on the cover in spring 2007, and making appearances and performing at the Faerie Festivals throughout the US.